What we do?

 The objective of the compliance audit is to ensure that the operations and activities conducted by the Ville de Montréal and its agencies comply with the laws, regulations, policies, and directives governing them.

-The Auditor General may examine, regarding the use of financial assistance granted by the Ville de Montréal or by one of the agencies that it controls, the accounts or documents of any person who has benefited from such assistance.
+- May examine, regarding the use of financial assistance granted by the Ville de Montréal or by one of the agencies that it controls, the accounts or documents of any person who has benefited from such assistance.